You CAN stencil over linoleum flooring! Here’s how!

 So come back next week as we continue to share how it doesn’t have to cost a fortune to update your kitchen!
 Once we’re finished I’ll give the breakdown of cost on each project and our total expenses.

 Thanks so much for hanging out with me today!
-And I hope you’ll hop over to YouTube and check out the video!
+Follow me on Instagram for more pics of our home!
 Have a blessed day!

 Pin for Later: